Serrate radar detector

-Serrate was a World War II Allied radar detection and homing device used by night fighters to track Luftwaffe night fighters equipped with the earlier UHF-band BC and C-1 versions of the Lichtenstein radar.
-It allowed RAF night fighters to attack their German counterparts, disrupting their attempts to attack the RAF's bomber force.
+Serrate was a World War II Allied radar detection and homing device that was used by night fighters to track Luftwaffe night fighters equipped with the earlier UHF-band BC and C-1 versions of the Lichtenstein radar.
+It allowed Royal Air Force (RAF) night fighters to attack their German counterparts, disrupting their attempts to attack RAF bombers.

 The first Serrate systems were developed from the AI Mk.
 IV radar, which just happened to have antennas almost perfectly suited to receiving the Lichtenstein signals.
-Serrate simply disconnected the display from the radar's own transmitter and receiver and connected it to one tuned to the Lichtenstein.
+Serrate simply disconnected the display from the radar transmitter and receiver and connected it a receiver tuned to Lichtenstein.
 This produced a display indicating the direction to the German aircraft, but not the range.
 By carefully watching the movement of the target on the display the operator could estimate the range in general terms, near or far.
-When it appeared the target was close enough, the display was reconnected to the Mk.
-IV's own electronics to provide both ranging and directional information during the last moments of the attack.
+When it appeared the target was close enough, the display was reconnected to the AI Mk.
+IV to provide ranging and directional information during the last moments of the attack.

-Serrate operations began by No. 141 Squadron RAF on the night of 7 September 1943.
+Serrate operations began by 141 Squadron on the night of 7/8 September 1943.
 179 operational sorties yielded 14 claimed fighters shot down, for 3 losses.
 After that point, the Luftwaffe realized what was happening and quickly introduced new versions of their radars working on different frequencies.
-Unlike the earlier sets, which just happened to operate on frequencies very close to the British radars, the new sets required entirely new detectors, which took some time to develop.
-New versions of Serrate were introduced, and moved from the Bristol Beaufighter to the faster de Havilland Mosquito, but later operations were never as successful as the original ones.
+Unlike the earlier sets, which just happened to operate on frequencies very close to the British radars, the new sets required new detectors, which took some time to develop.
+New versions of Serrate were introduced and moved from the Beaufighter to the faster Mosquito but later operations were never as successful as the early ones.

 Later intruder operations were often directed by the Perfectos device instead of Serrate.
-This worked by triggering the German IFF transceivers and receiving the reply on the same antennas as Serrate.
+This worked by triggering the German identification friend or foe (IFF) transceivers and receiving the reply on the same antennas as Serrate.
 As the timing of the request pulse was known, Perfectos revealed both the angle and range to the target, removing the need to switch to radar at the end of the approach.